-Chinese emission standards for new passenger cars and light-duty commercial vehicles up to China 5 are based on European regulations.
-In 2015, Beijing proposed standards based on US Tier 3 regulations.
+Chinese emission standards for new passenger cars and light-duty commercial vehicles up to proposed China 6 are based on European regulations.
 Light-duty vehicle categories are based on the EU classification with some changes:

 - Type 1 vehicles: M1 vehicles for no more than 6 passengers including driver, and GVW ≤ 2.5 ton,

 - Type 2 vehicles: Other light-duty vehicles (including N1 light commercial vehicles) further divided into three classes based on the reference mass (RM):